7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Cleaning any of these items can result in blockages in drains or damaged pipelines within your home’s plumbing system.
+- Cleaning any of these items will ultimately lead to blocked drains or damaged sewer pipelines within your home’s plumbing system.
 This can result in an expense that is unimaginable to you.

-- Perth Blocked Drains Plumbers offers unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining.
+- Perth Blocked Drains Plumbers offers unblocking blocked drains Drain clearing, CCTV drain inspection, and pipe relining services.

-Seven household objects you should never flush into the toilet.
+There are 7 household things that you should never flush into the toilet.

 1. Baby wipes

-Baby wipes are a convenient option, but they do not break down as easily as toilet paper.
-They can also clog your plumbing system.
-Throw them away in the trash instead.
+Baby wipes might seem useful however they don’t break down like toilet paper.
+They can also clog water lines.
+Throw them away in the garbage instead.

 2. Condoms

-Oil and grease should be disposed of in a container, and then disposed of in the trash, as they will harden and cause obstructions in your drains, or pipes.
+Oil and grease should be removed from a container and thrown away in the trash, as they will harden and cause blockages in your drains and pipes.

 4. Products for feminine hygiene

-Tampons and sanitary pads are frequently marketed in the form of "flushable, " but flushing them could cause troubles later on if they join with other products and cause a obstruction.
+Tampons and sanitary pads are often advertised as "flushable, " but flushing them could cause issues later on when they join with other products and cause a obstruction.

-Medicines should not be flushed down the toilet because they can be a source of contamination for water sources.
+Medicines should not be flushed into the toilet as they can contaminate our water sources.

 6. Dental floss

-Dental floss is created to be durable and durable, meaning it won’t fall apart when wet, which can lead to the possibility of clogging your pipes.
+Dental floss is made to be tough that means it will not be able to break when wet, which can lead to the possibility of clogging your pipes.

 7. Paper towels

-The bottom line is that flushing any of these items could result in blocked drains or damaged sewer pipes within your home’s plumbing system which can result in an unexpected expense to you.
-Be mindful of the items you pour down your toilet.
+In conclusion, flushing any of these seven items will eventually lead to blocked drains or damaged sewer pipelines within the plumbing system of your home, which can result in an unexpected price to you.
+Be aware of the things you pour down your toilet.

 Item | Reason for not Flushing |